 • initially, satisfactory metabolic control achieved through the use of diet and oral hypoglycemic drugs;

-• development of insulin demand in the period from 6 months to 10 years (average from 6 months to 6 years);
+• development of insulin requirements in the period from 6 months to 10 years (on average from 6 months to 6 years);

-• presence of type 1 diabetes markers: low level of C-peptide; the presence of autoantibodies to β-cell antigens (ICA and/or GAD); the presence of HLA alleles of a high risk of developing type 1 diabetes.
+• presence of markers of type 1 diabetes: low level of C-peptide; the presence of autoantibodies to β-cell antigens (ICA and/or GAD); presence of HLA alleles at high risk of developing type 1 diabetes.

-As a rule, patients with LADA do not have a vivid clinical picture of the onset of type 1 diabetes, which is typical for children and adolescents.
-At its debut, LADA "masks" and is initially classified as type 2 diabetes, because the process of autoimmune destruction of β-cells in adults may be slower than in children.
-Symptoms of the disease are erased, there is no severe polydipsia, polyuria, weight loss and ketoacidosis.
+As a rule, patients with LADA do not have a clear clinical picture of the onset of type I diabetes, which is typical for children and adolescents.
+At onset, LADA is “masked” and initially classified as type 2 diabetes because the process of autoimmune β-cell destruction in adults may be slower than in children.
+Symptoms of the disease are erased, there is no pronounced polydipsia, polyuria, weight loss and ketoacidosis.
 Excess body weight also does not exclude the possibility of developing LADA.
-The function of β-cells fades away slowly, sometimes over several years, which prevents the development of ketoacidosis and explains the satisfactory compensation of carbohydrate metabolism when taking PSSP in the first years of the disease.
-In such cases, the diagnosis of type 2 diabetes is erroneously made.
+The function of β-cells fades slowly, sometimes over several years, which prevents the development of ketoacidosis and explains the satisfactory compensation of carbohydrate metabolism when taking PSSP in the first years of the disease.
+In such cases, type 2 diabetes is mistakenly diagnosed.
 The gradual nature of the development of the disease leads to the fact that patients seek medical help too late, having time to adapt to the developing decompensation of carbohydrate metabolism.
-In some cases, patients come to the doctor 1-1.5 years after the onset of the disease.
-At the same time, all the signs of a sharp insulin deficiency are revealed: low body weight, high glycemia, lack of effect from PSSP.
-P. Z. Zimmet (1999) gave the following definition to this subtype of type 1 diabetes: “Autoimmune diabetes that develops in adults may not clinically differ from type 2 diabetes, and manifest itself as a slow deterioration in metabolic control, followed by the development of insulin dependence.”
-At the same time, the presence in patients of the main immunological markers of type 1 diabetes - autoantibodies to β-cell antigens, along with low basal and stimulated levels of C-peptide, makes it possible to diagnose slowly progressive autoimmune diabetes in adults.
+In some cases, patients come to the doctor 1-1.5 years after the manifestation of the disease.
+In this case, all the signs of a sharp insulin deficiency are revealed: low body weight, high glycemia, lack of effect from PSSP.
+P. Z. Zimmet (1999) gave the following definition to this subtype of type 1 diabetes: “Autoimmune diabetes that develops in adults may not be clinically different from type 2 diabetes, and is manifested by a slow deterioration of metabolic control with the subsequent development of insulin dependence.”
+At the same time, the presence in patients of the main immunological markers of type 1 diabetes - autoantibodies to β-cell antigens, along with low basal and stimulated levels of C-peptide, allows a diagnosis of slowly progressing autoimmune diabetes of adults.

 Main diagnostic criteria for LADA:

-• the presence of autoantibodies to GAD and/or ICA;
+• presence of autoantibodies to GAD and/or ICA;

 • low basal and stimulated C-peptide levels;

-• the presence of HLA alleles of high risk for type 1 diabetes.
+• presence of HLA alleles at high risk for type 1 diabetes.

-The presence of autoantibodies to β-cell antigens in patients with a clinical picture of type II diabetes at the onset of the disease has a high prognostic value in relation to the development of insulin demand.
-The results of the UK Prospective Diabetes Study (UKPDS), which examined 3672 patients with an initial diagnosis of type 2 diabetes, showed that antibodies to ICA and GAD have the greatest predictive value in young patients ( ).
+The presence of autoantibodies to β-cell antigens in patients with clinical symptoms of type II diabetes at the onset of the disease has a high prognostic value regarding the development of insulin requirement.
+The results of the UK Prospective Diabetes Study (UKPDS), which examined 3672 patients with an initial diagnosis of type 2 diabetes, showed that antibodies to ICA and GAD have the greatest prognostic value in young patients ( ).

 According to P. Zimmet, the prevalence of LADA is about 10-15% among all patients with diabetes mellitus and about 50% of cases occur in type 2 diabetes without obesity.

-Patients with LADA represent a high-risk group for developing insulin demand and need timely insulin therapy.
-The results of OGTT indicate the absence of stimulated insulin secretion in 46% of LADA patients and its decrease in 30.7% of patients already in the first 5 years of the disease.
-As a result of our study, 41.9% of patients with LADA, in whom the duration of the disease was not more than 5 years, were switched to insulin after an average of 25.2±20.1 months from the onset of the disease.
-This indicator was significantly higher than in the group of patients with type 2 diabetes with the same duration of the disease (14% after 24±21.07 months from the onset of the disease, p< 0,05).
+LADA patients represent a high-risk group for developing insulin requirements and require timely administration of insulin therapy.
+The OGTT results indicate the absence of stimulated insulin secretion in 46% of LADA patients and its decrease in 30.7% of patients already in the first 5 years of the disease.
+As a result of our study, 41.9% of patients with LADA, whose disease duration was no more than 5 years, were switched to insulin on average 25.2±20.1 months from the onset of the disease.
+This figure was significantly higher than in the group of patients with type 2 diabetes with the same duration of the disease (14% after 24±21.07 months from the onset of the disease, p< 0,05).

 However, patients with LADA represent a heterogeneous group of patients.
 53.7% of LADA patients have peripheral insulin resistance, while 30.7% of patients have a combination of insulin resistance and insulin deficiency due to autoimmune damage to β-cells.

-When choosing treatment tactics in LADA patients, insulin secretion and peripheral tissue sensitivity to insulin should be assessed.
-The value of the basal level of C-peptide less than 1 ng / ml (as determined by radioimmunoassay) indicates insulin deficiency.
-However, for LADA patients, the absence of stimulated insulin secretion is more typical, while fasting insulin and C-peptide values are within the normal range (close to the lower limit of normal).
-The ratio of the maximum insulin concentration (at the 90th minute of the OGTT test) to the initial one was less than 2.8 at low initial values (4.6±0.6 μU/ml), which indicates insufficient stimulated insulin secretion and indicates the need for early prescription insulin.
+When choosing treatment tactics in patients with LADA, insulin secretion and peripheral tissue sensitivity to insulin should be assessed.
+A basal C-peptide level of less than 1 ng/ml (as determined by radioimmunoassay) indicates insulin deficiency.
+However, for patients with LADA, the absence of stimulated insulin secretion is more typical, while fasting insulin and C-peptide values are within normal limits (close to the lower limit of normal).
+The ratio of the maximum insulin concentration (at the 90th minute of the OGTT test) to the initial one is less than 2.8 with low initial values (4.6±0.6 µU/ml), which indicates insufficient stimulated insulin secretion and indicates the need for early administration insulin.

-The absence of obesity, decompensation of carbohydrate metabolism when taking PSSP, low basal levels of insulin and C-peptide in LADA patients indicate a high probability of the absence of stimulated insulin secretion and the need to prescribe insulin.
+The absence of obesity, decompensation of carbohydrate metabolism when taking PSSP, low basal levels of insulin and C-peptide in LADA patients indicate a high probability of absence of stimulated insulin secretion and the need for insulin administration.

-If patients with LADA have a high degree of insulin resistance and hypersecretion of insulin in the first years of the disease, the administration of drugs that do not deplete the function of β-cells, but improve the peripheral sensitivity of tissues to insulin, such as biguanides or glitazones (actos, avandia), is indicated.
-Such patients are, as a rule, overweight and have satisfactory compensation for carbohydrate metabolism, but require further observation.
-To assess peripheral insulin resistance, the insulin resistance index can be used - Homa-IR = ins0 / 22.5 eLnglu0 (where ins0 is fasting insulin level and glu0 is fasting plasma glucose) and / or the index of general tissue insulin sensitivity (ISI - insulin sensitivity index, or Matsuda index ) obtained on the basis of the OGTT results.
-With normal glucose tolerance, Homa-IR is 1.21-1.45 points, in patients with type 2 diabetes, the Homa-IR value increases to 6 and even up to 12 points.
-Matsuda-index in the group with normal glucose tolerance is 7.3±0.1 UL -1 x ml x mg -1 x ml, and in the presence of insulin resistance, its values decrease.
+If patients with LADA have a high degree of insulin resistance and insulin hypersecretion in the first years of the disease, it is recommended to prescribe drugs that do not deplete the function of β-cells, but improve the peripheral sensitivity of tissues to insulin, for example biguanides or glitazones (actos, avandia).
+Such patients are usually overweight and have satisfactory compensation of carbohydrate metabolism, but require further observation.
+To assess peripheral insulin resistance, the insulin resistance index can be used - Homa-IR = ins0/22.5 eLnglu0 (where ins0 is the fasting insulin level and glu0 is fasting plasma glucose) and/or the index of overall tissue sensitivity to insulin (ISI - insulin sensitivity index, or Matsuda index ), obtained based on the results of the OGTT.
+With normal glucose tolerance, Homa-IR is 1.21-1.45 points; in patients with type 2 diabetes, the Homa-IR value increases to 6 and even 12 points.
+The Matsuda index in the group with normal glucose tolerance is 7.3±0.1 UL -1 x ml x mg -1 x ml, and in the presence of insulin resistance its values decrease.

-Preservation of own residual secretion of insulin in patients with type 1 diabetes mellitus is very important, since it has been noted that in these cases the disease is more stable, and chronic complications develop more slowly and later.
-The issue of the significance of C-peptide in the development of late complications of diabetes mellitus is discussed.
-It was found that in the experiment C-peptide improves kidney function and glucose utilization.
-It was found that the infusion of small doses of biosynthetic C-peptide can affect microcirculation in human muscle tissue and renal function.
+Preserving one's own residual insulin secretion in patients with type 1 diabetes mellitus is very important, since it is noted that in these cases the disease is more stable, and chronic complications develop more slowly and later.
+The importance of C-peptide in the development of late complications of diabetes mellitus is discussed.
+It was found that in the experiment, C-peptide improves kidney function and glucose utilization.
+It was found that infusion of small doses of biosynthetic C-peptide can affect microcirculation in human muscle tissue and renal function.

-To determine LADA, more extensive immunological studies are shown among patients with type 1 diabetes, especially in the absence of obesity, early ineffectiveness of PSSP.
+To determine LADA, more widespread immunological studies are indicated among patients with type 1 diabetes, especially in the absence of obesity and early ineffectiveness of PSSP.
 The main diagnostic method is the determination of autoantibodies to GAD and to ICA.

-A special group of patients who also require close attention and where there is a need to determine autoantibodies to GAD and ICA, are women with gestational diabetes mellitus (GDM).
+A special group of patients who also require close attention and where there is a need to determine autoantibodies to GAD and ICA are women with gestational diabetes mellitus (GDM).
 It has been established that 2% of women with gestational diabetes mellitus develop type 1 diabetes within 15 years.
-The etiopathogenetic mechanisms of GDM development are very heterogeneous, and there is always a dilemma for the doctor: is GDM the initial manifestation of type 1 or type 2 diabetes.
-McEvoy et al. published data on the high incidence of autoantibodies to ICA among Native American and African American women.
+The etiopathogenetic mechanisms of the development of GDM are very heterogeneous, and for the doctor there is always a dilemma: is GDM the initial manifestation of type 1 or type 2 diabetes.
+McEvoy et al. published data on the high incidence of autoantibodies to ICA among Native and African-American women in America.
 According to other data, the prevalence of autoantibodies to ICA and GAD was 2.9 and 5%, respectively, among Finnish women with a history of GDM.
-Thus, in patients with GDM, a slow development of insulin-dependent diabetes mellitus can be observed, as in LADA-diabetes.
-Screening patients with GDM for GAD and ICA autoantibodies makes it possible to identify patients who require insulin administration, which will make it possible to achieve optimal carbohydrate metabolism compensation.
+Thus, patients with GDM may experience a slow development of insulin-dependent diabetes mellitus, as with LADA diabetes.
+Screening patients with GDM to determine autoantibodies to GAD and ICA makes it possible to identify patients who require insulin administration, which will make it possible to achieve optimal compensation of carbohydrate metabolism.

-Considering the etiopathogenetic mechanisms of LADA development, it becomes obvious the need for insulin therapy in these patients, while early insulin therapy aims not only to compensate for carbohydrate metabolism, but allows you to maintain basal insulin secretion at a satisfactory level for a long period.
-The use of sulfonylurea derivatives in LADA patients entails an increased load on β-cells and their faster depletion, while treatment should be aimed at maintaining residual insulin secretion and attenuating autoimmune destruction of β-cells.
-In this regard, the use of secretogens in LADA patients is pathogenetically unjustified.
+Considering the etiopathogenetic mechanisms of LADA development, it becomes obvious the need for insulin therapy in these patients, while early insulin therapy is aimed not only at compensating carbohydrate metabolism, but also allows maintaining basal insulin secretion at a satisfactory level for a long period.
+The use of sulfonylurea derivatives in LADA patients entails an increased load on β-cells and their faster depletion, while treatment should be aimed at maintaining residual insulin secretion and attenuating the autoimmune destruction of β-cells.
+In this regard, the use of secretogens in patients with LADA is pathogenetically unjustified.

-After clinical manifestation, in most patients with a typical clinical picture of type 1 diabetes, a transient decrease in insulin requirements is noted within 1 to 6 months, associated with an improvement in the function of the remaining β-cells.
-This is the period of clinical remission of the disease, or "honeymoon".
-The need for exogenous insulin is significantly reduced (less than 0.4 U / kg of body weight), in rare cases, even complete abolition of insulin is possible.
-The development of remission is a distinctive feature of the debut of type 1 diabetes and occurs in 18-62% of cases of newly diagnosed type 1 diabetes.
+After clinical manifestation, most patients with a typical clinical picture of type 1 diabetes in a period of 1 to 6 months experience a transient decrease in insulin requirements associated with an improvement in the function of the remaining β-cells.
+This is the period of clinical remission of the disease, or “honeymoon”.
+The need for exogenous insulin is significantly reduced (less than 0.4 units/kg body weight); in rare cases, even complete withdrawal of insulin is possible.
+The development of remission is a distinctive feature of the onset of type 1 diabetes and occurs in 18-62% of cases of newly diagnosed type 1 diabetes.
 The duration of remission ranges from several months to 3-4 years.

-As the disease progresses, the need for exogenously administered insulin increases and averages 0.7-0.8 U/kg of body weight.
-During puberty, the need for insulin can increase significantly - up to 1.0-2.0 U / kg of body weight.
-With an increase in the duration of the disease due to chronic hyperglycemia, the development of micro- (retinopathy, nephropathy, polyneuropathy) and macrovascular complications of diabetes mellitus (damage to the coronary, cerebral and peripheral vessels) occurs.
+As the disease progresses, the need for exogenously administered insulin increases and averages 0.7-0.8 U/kg body weight.
+During puberty, the need for insulin can increase significantly - up to 1.0-2.0 U/kg body weight.
+With increasing duration of the disease due to chronic hyperglycemia, micro- (retinopathy, nephropathy, polyneuropathy) and macrovascular complications of diabetes mellitus (damage to coronary, cerebral and peripheral vessels) develop.
 The main cause of death is renal failure and complications of atherosclerosis.

 Treatment of type 1 diabetes

-The goal of type 1 diabetes therapy is to achieve the target values of glycemia, blood pressure and blood lipid levels ( ), which can significantly reduce the risk of developing micro- and marco-vascular complications and improve the quality of life of patients.
+The goal of treatment for type 1 diabetes is to achieve target levels of glycemia, blood pressure and blood lipids ( ), which can significantly reduce the risk of developing micro- and marcovascular complications and improve the quality of life of patients.

-The results of the Diabetes Control and Complication Trail (DCCT), a multicenter randomized trial, convincingly showed that good glycemic control reduces the incidence of complications of diabetes.
-Thus, a decrease in glycohemoglobin (HbA1c) from 9 to 7% led to a decrease in the risk of developing diabetic retinopathy by 76%, neuropathy - by 60%, microalbuminuria - by 54%.
+The results of the multicenter randomized Diabetes Control and Complication Trail (DCCT) trial have convincingly shown that good glycemic control reduces the incidence of diabetes complications.
+Thus, a decrease in glycohemoglobin (HbA1c) from 9 to 7% led to a reduction in the risk of developing diabetic retinopathy by 76%, neuropathy by 60%, and microalbuminuria by 54%.

-Treatment for type 1 diabetes includes three main components:
+Treatment of type 1 diabetes includes three main components:

 • diet therapy;